isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

   - title: Self-service buffet lines are still not allowed.
 What if I have service staff to man the buffet line?
     content: |
-      Buffet lines, where customers queue up to collect the food, are currently not allowed, even if the food at the line is served by staff.
+      Buffet lines, where food is served by F&B staff, are allowed in F&B establishments and permitted event settings (work-related events and MICE events), with strict adherence to additional SMMs.
+Food lines are not permitted at weddings and funerals.
+For weddings, F&B must continue to be served to seated customers.
+For funerals, F&B should not be consumed, with the exception of individually packed drinks and tidbits, and individual bento boxes for family members of the deceased who keep vigil for the duration of the funeral wake.

+      For staff-served food lines, the following SMMs must be adhered to:
+      1. F&B establishments must cover food at the food lines with shields or other forms of barriers.
+      2. Staff must pick the food for customers and ensure that customers do not have contact with the food line.
+      3. Staff must not handle food with bare hands.
+They must use a clean fork, tongs, scoop or other suitable implement.
+      4. Customers queueing for food must have their masks on at all times.

 accordion-b:
-  - title: The Chinese New Year period is coming up.
-Can retailers hold pop-ups to sell their products, outside of their premises or at mall atriums?
+  - title: Can retailers hold pop-ups to sell their products, outside of their premises or at mall atriums?
     content: |
-      Temporary pop-ups/pushcarts and fairs selling Chinese New Year goods at mall atriums and common spaces are disallowed.
-However, existing designated retail stores in the mall may be used to conduct sales of Chinese New Year goods.
+      Temporary pop-ups/pushcarts and fairs at mall atriums and common spaces are disallowed.
+However, existing designated retail stores in the mall may be used to conduct sales of goods.

-  - title: Can I give out food samples to my customers during Chinese New Year?
+  - title: Can I give out food samples to my customers?
     content: |
       Open food sampling is strictly disallowed.
 However, food samples in sealed packaging can be distributed to shoppers; these must not be for immediate consumption.

-  - title: All malls and large standalone stores (>930sqm) must comply with the occupancy limit of 8 sqm per person stipulated.
+  - title: All malls and large standalone stores (>930sqm) must comply with the occupancy limit of 10 sqm per person stipulated.
 What is the basis for this?
     content: |
       The occupancy limit is meant to help malls and standalone stores operationalise the requirement of ensuring sufficient physical distancing between visitors and avoid overcrowding within the premise.

       In addition to the occupancy limit, malls and standalone stores must also ensure that they comply with other safe distancing measures, e.g. dispersion of groups of more than eight people and physical distancing of at least one metre in queues.

-  - title: How should malls and standalone stores compute the number of people allowed in their premises based on the occupancy limit of one person per 8 sqm of Gross Floor Area (GFA)?
+  - title: How should malls and standalone stores compute the number of people allowed in their premises based on the occupancy limit of one person per 10 sqm of Gross Floor Area (GFA)?
     content: |
       Malls and standalone stores can take reference from the following guidelines:

-      -	A standalone mall with an approved GFA of 32,000 sqm for the retail component will have an allowable visitor capacity of 4,000 persons at any one time.
+      -	A standalone mall with an approved GFA of 32,000 sqm for the retail component will have an allowable visitor capacity of 3,200 persons at any one time.

       -	Non-visitors, i.e. staff of the mall management, tenants and term contractors, will not be included in the visitor capacity computation.

       -	Individual tenants within shopping malls will not be subjected to this rule.
-However, other safe distancing measures are to be applied, e.g. dispersion of groups more than eight people and physical distancing of at least one metre in queues.
+However, other safe distancing measures are to be applied, e.g. dispersion of groups more than five people and physical distancing of at least one metre in queues.

-  - title: How can a mall/ standalone store manage the number of shoppers to ensure compliance with the occupancy limit of one person per 8 sqm of Gross Floor Area (GFA)?
+  - title: How can a mall/ standalone store manage the number of shoppers to ensure compliance with the occupancy limit?
     content: |
       Malls and standalone stores can consider continuing to reduce the number of entrances and deploy queue management systems or staff to control the number of visitors entering and leaving the premises, to ensure compliance with the allowable visitor capacity.